 - Reduce barefoot time on hard surfaces (but don’t avoid barefoot altogether)

 - Roll/ massage plantar surface of foot regularly

 How Can Foundation Podiatry Help You?

 At Foundation Podiatry, we pride ourselves on being a locally owned and operated business.
-Our Podiatrists, Hayley and Chris, both have over 16 years’ experience working with heel pain and other complex foot, ankle and lower limb conditions.
+Our Podiatrists, Hayley, Chris and Emma have over 45 years’ combined experience working with heel pain and other complex foot, ankle and lower limb conditions.
 We treat people as individuals and offer specific treatment options for specific needs.
 If you’re suffering from heel pain, get in touch with us to see how our varied treatment options and personalised approach can help you.